Checklist for travel to the Netherlands

 2. Flight ban

-There is a ban on flights from South Africa and the countries in Central and South America.
-Exemptions apply to certain limited categories of traveller.
+There is a ban on flights from India, South Africa and the countries in Central and South America.
+Exemptions apply to certain limited categories of travellers.

 3. Negative PCR test result requirement